Trony46/PulsePoint/README.md

 | **Finance** | Payment terminals | transaction amount, failure rate, processing latency |
 | **Logistics** | Delivery vehicles | GPS location, fuel level, idle time, delivery status |
 | **Smart home** | Appliances | power draw, door state, room humidity, ambient light |

+---

+## Author

+Built as part of a backend engineering learning path focused on Spring Boot, PostgreSQL, and real-time data systems.

+> If you use PulsePoint as a reference or build on top of it, a star ⭐ or credit is appreciated.